naive231/emrd113_brain/Product Development to Sector Driven Business Growth Model.md

 			- Hospital RTLS
 	- Small niche product is what Advantech focused.
 		- But there risks of course.
 Some of products are also failed.
+		- Take the China market for an example
+			- Use local team to develop low end products
+			- Use Taiwan team to develop high end products.